wasmCloud/wasmCloud/README.md

-# waSCCd
+# wasmCloud

-waSCC Daemon - A host process for running actors and capability providers
+wasmCloud is a secure, distributed actor platform with an autonomous mesh network built for bridging disparate and far-flung infrastructure.